 Customer-facing quality — NPS, support ticket volume, error rates in user-facing flows

-Layer 4: Business Impact — The Only Layer That Pays Back
+Layer 4: The Only Layer That Pays Back

 Layer 4 connects delivery improvements to business outcomes.
-This is where ROI actually lives, and it is the layer that requires the closest collaboration between engineering, finance, and product leadership.
+This is where ROI actually lives.
+It is also the layer that requires the closest collaboration between engineering, finance, and product — the three functions that usually disagree about what counts.

 ROI = (Revenue delta + Margin improvement + Avoided cost) - Total cost of ownership

-The challenge is not the formula.
-The challenge is honest inputs.
-Revenue delta from AI is almost impossible to isolate — did the feature drive revenue because it was built faster, or because it was the right feature regardless of build speed?
+The formula is not the problem.
+Honest inputs are the problem.
+Revenue delta from AI is nearly impossible to isolate — did the feature drive revenue because it shipped faster, or because it was the right feature regardless of build speed?
 Margin improvements require accounting for the full cost stack, not just license fees.
-Avoided cost calculations are inherently speculative.
+Avoided cost is inherently speculative.

-Gartner introduced two additional frameworks that help: Return on Employee (ROE) measures how AI enhances employee capability and satisfaction, while Return on Future (ROF) quantifies strategic optionality — the future opportunities that AI capabilities create[8].
-Neither is traditional ROI, and that is the point.
-Traditional ROI was designed for capital expenditures with predictable returns, not for capability investments with uncertain but potentially transformative upside.
+Gartner introduced two adjacent frameworks worth using: Return on Employee (ROE) measures how AI changes employee capability and satisfaction.
+Return on Future (ROF) quantifies strategic optionality — the future opportunities AI capabilities create[8].
+Neither is traditional ROI.
+That is the point.
+Traditional ROI was built for capital expenditures with predictable returns, not for capability investments where the upside is uncertain and potentially structural.

-yaml# baseline-metrics.yml baseline: period: "4 weeks minimum before AI rollout" metrics: - cycle_time_p50: "median days from ticket to deploy" - cycle_time_p90: "90th percentile for outlier work" - defect_escape_rate: "bugs per release reaching production" - first_pass_review_rate: "% PRs approved without revision" - team_throughput: "story points or features per sprint" rules: - "Measure the same team doing the same type of work" - "Exclude outlier sprints (launches, incidents, holidays)" - "Record project complexity scores for later normalization" - 2
+yaml# baseline-metrics.yml — measure the system before you change it baseline: period: "4 weeks minimum before AI rollout" metrics: - cycle_time_p50: "median days from ticket to deploy" - cycle_time_p90: "90th percentile, where outliers live" - defect_escape_rate: "bugs per release reaching production" - first_pass_review_rate: "% of PRs approved without revision" - team_throughput: "story points or features per sprint" rules: - "Same team, same type of work, or the comparison is fiction" - "Exclude outlier sprints — launches, incidents, holidays" - "Record project complexity scores for later normalization" - [02]

-yaml# rollout-plan.yml rollout: treatment_group: teams: ["backend-payments", "frontend-dashboard"] headcount: 14 control_group: teams: ["backend-orders", "frontend-onboarding"] headcount: 12 duration: "12 weeks minimum" matching_criteria: - "Similar team size and seniority mix" - "Similar project type and complexity" - "Same sprint cadence and review process" - 3
+yaml# rollout-plan.yml — matched teams, 12-week minimum, no shortcuts rollout: treatment_group: teams: ["backend-payments", "frontend-dashboard"] headcount: 14 control_group: teams: ["backend-orders", "frontend-onboarding"] headcount: 12 duration: "12 weeks minimum" matching_criteria: - "Similar team size and seniority mix" - "Similar project type and complexity" - "Same sprint cadence and review process" - [03]

-Collect all four measurement layers from week one
+Collect all four layers from week one — not as an afterthought

-typescript// measurement-collection.ts interface AIROIMeasurement { layer1_activity: { weeklyActiveUsers: number; sessionsPerUserPerWeek: number; featureUsageBreakdown: Record<string, number>; dropoffRate30Day: number; }; layer2_efficiency: { grossTimeSavedMinutes: number; reworkTimeMinutes: number; netTimeSavedMinutes: number; reworkRatio: number; // rework / gross savings }; layer3_delivery: { cycleTimeP50Days: number; defectEscapeRate: number; firstPassReviewRate: number; featureThroughputPerSprint: number; }; layer4_business: { costPerFeatureDelivered: number; capacityFreedHoursPerWeek: number; revenuePerEngineerPerQuarter: number; }; } - 4
+typescript// measurement-collection.ts — one shape, four layers, no missing fields interface AIROIMeasurement { layer1_activity: { weeklyActiveUsers: number; sessionsPerUserPerWeek: number; featureUsageBreakdown: Record<string, number>; dropoffRate30Day: number; }; layer2_efficiency: { grossTimeSavedMinutes: number; reworkTimeMinutes: number; netTimeSavedMinutes: number; reworkRatio: number; // rework / gross savings — the number that matters }; layer3_delivery: { cycleTimeP50Days: number; defectEscapeRate: number; firstPassReviewRate: number; featureThroughputPerSprint: number; }; layer4_business: { costPerFeatureDelivered: number; capacityFreedHoursPerWeek: number; revenuePerEngineerPerQuarter: number; }; } - [04]

 Run quarterly honest-ROI reviews with cross-functional attendance

-yaml# quarterly-review-template.yml review: attendees: - engineering_lead - finance_partner - product_manager - hr_people_analytics # for satisfaction data agenda: - "Layer 1-2 dashboard review (10 min)" - "Layer 3 treatment vs control comparison (20 min)" - "Layer 4 financial impact estimate (15 min)" - "Rework tax trend analysis (10 min)" - "Decision: expand, maintain, or reduce investment (5 min)" anti-patterns: - "Never present Layer 1 metrics as ROI" - "Never use self-reported time savings without rework discount" - "Never compare against hypothetical baseline"
+yaml# quarterly-review-template.yml — the people in the room set the truth bar review: attendees: - engineering_lead - finance_partner - product_manager - hr_people_analytics # for satisfaction and capacity data agenda: - "Layer 1-2 dashboard review (10 min)" - "Layer 3 treatment vs control comparison (20 min)" - "Layer 4 financial impact estimate (15 min)" - "Rework tax trend (10 min)" - "Decision: expand, maintain, or reduce investment (5 min)" anti_patterns: - "Never present Layer 1 metrics as ROI" - "Never use self-reported time savings without rework discount" - "Never compare against a hypothetical baseline"

 AI ROI Self-Deception Patterns